Setup & Installation Guide (Android & Web)

 • schoolId field: Must match the Document ID you used in the schools collection

-• Collection order: Create schools collection first, then admins subcollection, then userSchoolMapping
+• Collection order matters: Create Firebase Auth user first, then school document, then admins subcollection, then userSchoolMapping

 C. Configure SMTP Email Settings